Abdusshh/Abdusshh/README.md

-## My name is Abdullah Enes.
+## Hi, my name is Abdullah Enes 👋

-### You can reach out to me anytime via email at [abdullah.enes.gules@gmail.com](mailto:abdullah.enes.gules@gmail.com) or through my [LinkedIn profile](https://www.linkedin.com/in/abdullah-enes-g%C3%BCle%C5%9F/).
+### If you'd like to chat about software engineering 💻, food 🍕, traveling ✈️, skiing/skating ⛷️⛸️, or anything else you're interested in, you can reach out to me anytime via email at [abdullah.enes.gules@gmail.com](mailto:abdullah.enes.gules@gmail.com) 📧 or through my [LinkedIn profile](https://www.linkedin.com/in/abdullah-enes-g%C3%BCle%C5%9F/) 🔗.

-### Feel free to chat about software engineering, food, traveling, skiing/skating, or anything else you're interested in!

 <!--
 **Abdusshh/Abdusshh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.